buresdv/Cork/README.md

 ![Start Page](https://github.com/user-attachments/assets/7daafde7-b479-4f30-ad53-fb4eab628345)

+## AI Policy

+Absolutely no AI is used to create any part of the app.
+All code and documentation is completely human-made.

 ## Special Thanks

 I'd like to personally thank [Dmitri Bouniol](https://github.com/dimitribouniol) and [Ben Carlsson](https://twos.dev) for coming up with a way for self-compiled builds to bypass the license check.